Breast Cancer and Ovarian Cancer

 How do people get breast or ovarian cancer?

 High-risk families include those whose members carry a mutation in either the BRCA1 or BRCA2 gene.
 The mutated BRCA1 and BRCA2 genes are inherited in an autosomal dominant pattern.
 A child needs to inherit just one copy of the mutated gene to have an increased cancer risk.
 Children who have a parent with a BRCA1 or BRCA2 mutation have a 1 in 2 chance of inheriting the mutation.

 Just because a person inherits the defective gene does not mean he or she will develop cancer, but inheritance greatly increases the risk.
 Out of every 100 women who inherit a mutated BRCA1 or BRCA2 gene, as many as 60 will develop breast cancer by age 50; by age 70, approximately 80 will develop breast cancer.

 How do doctors test for BRCA1 and BRCA2 mutations?

-A person with a strong family history of breast or ovarian cancer is a likely candidate for genetic screening.
-By analyzing a sample of the patient's blood, doctors can identify whether the person has inherited the BRCA1 or BRCA2 mutation.
+A person with a strong family history of breast or ovarian cancer is a candidate for genetic screening.
+By analyzing a sample of the patient's blood, doctors can identify whether the person has inherited a BRCA1 or BRCA2 mutation.
 The test cannot tell if or when the person will develop breast or ovarian cancer; it can only tell if he or she is at risk because of the faulty gene.